When did Farmington Hills become a City?

 Why wasn’t my garbage picked up?

 Garbage needs to be at the curbside by 7:00 AM or it may be missed.
 Schedules also can vary from the pickup time you’re accustomed to due to weather conditions or unusually heavy loads and your garbage may not have been picked up yet.
-Your garbage might be too large or too heavy; containers must not be more than 32 gallons in capacity and must not exceed 60 pounds.
-Bulk items are picked up by a separate truck which follows a different schedule from the regular garbage truck.
+Your garbage might be too large or too heavy; containers must not be more than 35 gallons in capacity and must not exceed 60 pounds.

 Which holidays affect my garbage collection schedule?